-- For both items above, over twice the proportion of men express attitudes that support, or are complicit towards these statements of male aggression and disrespect as compared to women. - As mentioned, uncertainty signifies complicity a perceived belief that the individual does not believe they have taken a stance, or indeed, are required to.
+- For both items above, over twice the proportion of men express attitudes that support, or are complicit towards these statements of male aggression and disrespect as compared to women (Figure 3.10). - 13.8% of respondents think it is acceptable when men make sexist jokes about women among their male peers.
+Importantly, almost thrice the number of men compared to women find this situation acceptable (20.0% men vs 7.3% women), a disparity that is also reflected to a smaller extent with regards to complicit attitudes.
+Combining explicitly supportive attitudes with complicity, 38.2% of respondents think that making sexist jokes about women, amongst men, is acceptable behaviour. - Similarly, more male than female respondents think it is acceptable to joke about being violent towards women, with only 4.3% of women and 10.8% of men finding this behaviour acceptable.
+Almost one fifth of men (19.6%) express complicity towards this situation.
+Combining explicitly supportive attitudes with complicity, 22.9% of respondents think that 'jokes' about violence against women are acceptable. - As mentioned, uncertainty signifies complicity a perceived belief that the individual does not believe they have taken a stance, or indeed, are required to.
 Not speaking out in these scenarios, thus, appears as passive acceptance.
 Violence does not have to happen physically in order for it to have a lasting impact, but can instead manifest in the habitual undermining of women and VAW in our everyday lives and interactions with others such as in making casual statements about being violent against women, or perpetuating sexist stereotypes.
 It is easy to underestimate the long-term effects of such attitudes and behaviours, but it is necessary to remember that violence is not an issue for women alone, but one that affects society as a whole particularly as it is based upon ideas of masculinity and femininity that are often inflexible and can be harmful for all. - Thus, each individual has to hold themselves accountable to this reality.
-In order to address the extent to which patriarchal values are ingrained in society and everyday behaviour, attitudes of complicity should be addressed as harmful behaviours as well. - Furthermore, a wealth of existing research indicates that male peer group cultures that normalise aggression and disrespect towards women - such as in the form of sexist jokes or casual statements about harming women - reinforce aggressive/toxic masculine ideals.
-These may be associated with greater support levels towards violence as a whole, and in some cases, are linked to increased risks of perpetrating VAW.
-While a minority of respondents believe that jokes of sexist or violent nature are acceptable, we must be cautious in accepting this as a direct link to their prevalence in everyday life. - From the other themes, the majority of Malaysians appear to hold attitudes that support or are complicit towards gender inequality, and undermine the discrimination faced by women in Malaysia.
-Broadly speaking, if Malaysians do not have a good understanding of gender equality, minimise the discrimination faced by women on a day-to-day basis, and hold attitudes that condone violence to begin with, ideas of sexism and violence would already be skewed towards these problematic attitudes. - When ideas of sexism or violence are shaped by existing patriarchal values that undervalue women, the threshold for what would be considered sexist or violent would be much higher than what it actually is regardless of how such beliefs and behaviours make women feel or impact their participation in public life. - This is demonstrated in the 36.5% of male respondents who believe that many women mistakenly interpret innocent words or actions as sexist twice that of the 16.7% of female respondents who believe the same.
+In order to address the extent to which patriarchal values are ingrained in society and everyday behaviour, attitudes of complicity should be addressed as harmful behaviours as well. - Furthermore, a wealth of existing research indicates that male peer group cultures that normalise aggression and disrespect towards women such as in the form of sexist jokes or casual statements about harming women reinforce aggressive/toxic masculine ideals.
+These may be associated with greater support levels towards violence as a whole, and in some cases, are linked to increased risks of perpetrating VAW.^{71 72 73} While a minority of respondents believe that jokes of sexist or violent nature are acceptable, we must be cautious in accepting this as a direct link to their prevalence in everyday life. - From the other themes, the majority of Malaysians appear to hold attitudes that support or are complicit towards gender inequality, and undermine the discrimination faced by women in Malaysia.
+Broadly speaking, if Malaysians do not have a good understanding of gender equality, minimise the discrimination faced by women on a day-to-day basis, and hold attitudes that condone violence to begin with, ideas of sexism and

-&lt;sup>70 Rita C. Seabrook, L. Monique Ward, and Soraya Giaccardi, "Why Is Fraternity Membership Associated with Sexual Assault?
+71 Rita C. Seabrook, L. Monique Ward, and Soraya Giaccardi, "Why Is Fraternity Membership Associated with Sexual Assault?
 Exploring the Roles of Conformity to Masculine Norms, Pressure to Uphold Masculinity, and Objectification of Women.," Psychology of Men & Masculinity 19, no. 1 (2018): pp. 3-13, doi:10.1037/men0000076.

-Michael Flood and Bob Pease, "Factors Influencing Attitudes to Violence against Women," Trauma, Violence, & amp; Abuse 10, no. 2 (2009): pp. 125-142, doi:10.1177/1524838009334131.
+72 Michael Flood and Bob Pease, "Factors Influencing Attitudes to Violence against Women," Trauma, Violence, & Samp; Abuse 10, no. 2 (2009): pp. 125-142, doi:10.1177/150/838000334121